Lattay/YAIV/Updates.md

 - Added support for QuantumEspresso `xml` files.

 ### `spectrum`
-- Added `DOS` class.
+- Added `Density` class.
-    - Supports computation of the density of states with both Gaussian and MP smearing (any order).
+    - Supports computation of the density with both Gaussian and MP smearing (any order).
-    - Supports DOS integration and Fermi level calculation from the desired number of occupied states.
+    - Supports density integration and upper integral limit calculation from the desired total integral.

 ### `plot`
 - Added the option to highlight grid in the k-path for phonon bands.